LisaLaw/AoC15/src/Diary/Day2.md

 Huh, the testing data return funny results with my code.
 It seems the very first calculation is off.
 Aha, and I know why!
 I've forgot to duplicate the dimensions.
 And that has fixed the problem!
 Yayyy, way to go.

+A sneak peak of part 2 makes my head spin... :D There is a lot of Maths in there.

+Yayy, part 2 was easy - a lot of reusable code from part 1. :) Done!